MojunZheng/CP3407-Movie-Recommendation-System/README.md

 - To allow users to rate movies and write comments.
 - To provide movie recommendations based on user rating behaviour and movie similarity.
 - To provide an administrator backend for managing movie data.
-- To apply Agile iteration planning, GitHub tracking, and automated testing.
+- To apply Agile iteration planning, GitHub tracking, Test-driven Development, and automated testing.

 ---